Pawel-Kica/ticket-selling-system/README.md

 #### **Admin** does not have access to any data, can:

-- creates a new user with specified role
-- block users
+- user, stations, prices and emploees CRUD
-- unblock users
+- block/unblock users
-- update roles
-- remove specified user